 Like many actuaries of my generation, I did not learn about the actuarial profession as an undergraduate.
-It turns out, however, that my total experience at F&M proved to be perfect training both graduate school and for a successful actuarial career.
+It turns out, however, that my total experience at F&M proved to be perfect training for both graduate school and for a successful actuarial career.

 As an undergraduate I was on a track for graduate school.
 Attaining a Ph.D. (in something!) was a goal of mine since I was a youngster.
 Besides 14 semesters of mathematics courses, I took full advantage of F&M’s liberal arts curriculum with courses in English, economics, government, history, science, religion and philosophy.
 I am proud of being inducted in the Social Science Honor Society (Pi Gamma Mu) as well as the Mathematics Honor Society (Pi Mu Epsilon).